BertaBescos/EmptyCities/README.md

 ## Datasets
 In our GitHub page we have some scripts available to generate the dataset with [CARLA](http://carla.org/).
-Also, you can download a small dataset from [here].
+Also, you can download a small dataset from [here](https://drive.google.com/open?id=1XkgElMx4kgyhSNWgoarhBvKKDLuYkJ2o).
+Note that this dataset is valid for testing, but it contains very few images for training.

 ## Acknowledgments